 The Conservation (Natural Habitats &c.)
-Regulations 1994 require competent authorities to exercise their functions so as to secure compliance with the Habitats Directive.
+Regulations 1994 require all competent authorities to exercise their functions so as to secure compliance with the Habitats Directive.
 This European marine site is managed through existing SSSI mechanisms under the Wildlife and Countryside Act 1981, as amended 1985.
-However, relevant authorities may, if deemed necessary, draw up a management scheme under Regulation 34 for the European marine site component of the Pagham Harbour SPA.
+However, relevant authorities may, if deemed necessary, draw up a management scheme under regulation 34 for the European marine site component of the Stour and Orwell Estuary SPA.
 If such a management scheme is developed, it would provide the framework through which relevant authorities exercise their functions so as to secure compliance with the Habitats Directive and must be based on the advice in this package.
-Irrespective of this decision, relevant authorities must, within their areas of jurisdiction, have regard to both direct and indirect effects on an interest feature of the site.
-This may include consideration of issues outside the boundary of the European marine site.
+Irrespective of this decision, relevant authorities must, within their areas of jurisdiction, have regard to both direct and indirect effects on an interest feature of the site as well as cumulative effects.
+This may include consideration of features and issues outside the boundary of the European marine site and above the highest astronomical tide.

-Relevant authorities should ensure that all plans for the area integrate with the management scheme for the European marine site.
-Such plans may include shoreline management plans, CHaMPs (Coastal Habitat Management Plans), Local Environment Agency Plans (LEAPS), SSSI management plans, local BAP plans and sustainable development strategies for estuaries.
+Relevant authorities should ensure that all plans for the area integrate with any management scheme for the European marine site.
+Such plans may include shoreline management plans, CHAMPS (Coastal Habitat Management Plans), local Environment Agency plans, SSSI management plans, local BAP plans and sustainable development strategies for estuaries.
 This must occur to ensure that there is only a single management scheme through which all relevant authorities exercise their duties under the Conservation (Natural Habitats &c.)
 Regulations 1994.

-Relevant authorities also need to have regard to changing circumstances of the SPA and may therefore need to modify the management scheme and/or the way in which they exercise their functions so as to maintain the favourable condition of interest features concerned in the long term.
+Relevant authorities also need to have regard to changing circumstances of the SPA and may therefore need to modify the way in which they exercise their functions so as to maintain the favourable condition of interest features concerned in the long term.
 There is no requirement for relevant authorities to take any actions outside their statutory functions.